delftdata/wdm-project-benchmark/README.md

 * Go to `http://localhost:8089/`

+### Stress Test Kubernetes

+The tasks are the same as the `stress-test` and can be found in `stress-test-k8s/docker-image/locust-tasks`.
+This folder is adapted from Google's [Distributed load testing using Google Kubernetes Engine](https://cloud.google.com/architecture/distributed-load-testing-using-gke) and original repo is [here](https://github.com/GoogleCloudPlatform/distributed-load-testing-using-kubernetes).
+Detailed instructions are in Google's blog post.
+If you want to deploy locally or with a different cloud provider the lines that you have to change are:
+1) In `stress-test-k8s/kubernetes-config/locust-master-controller.yaml` line 34 you could add a dockerHub image that you published yourself and in line 39 set `TARGET_HOST` to the IP of your API gateway.
+2) Change the same configuration parameters in the `stress-test-k8s/kubernetes-config/locust-worker-controller.yaml`

 ### Using the Locust UI
 Fill in an appropriate number of users that you want to test with.
 The hatch rate is how many users will spawn per second